What Can We Learn From Disney’s Website Navigation

 Every website has a goal.
 While the navigation has to help reach said goal, its most important role is to work for your visitors.
 They have to be able to find what they’re looking for.
 The sheer amount and size of websites are confusing enough.
 It’s crucial to have intuitive and consistent navigation.

 We hope these tips can give you a better idea of the importance and complexity of website navigation.
-Even though the navigation bar takes the centre stage in navigation, there’s much more to it.
-If there’s anything we missed make sure to let us know in the comments below.
+Even though the navigation bar takes the centre stage, there’s much more to navigation.

 Originally published Dec 06, 2018 9:08:16 AM, updated October 22 2020.